One Day, One Time

-"One Day, One Time" is a song by English singer and musician Neil Arthur, released by Chrysalis as his debut solo single on 5 October 1992 and included on Arthur's debut solo studio album Suitcase in 1994.
+"One Day, One Time" is a song by the English singer and musician Neil Arthur, released by Chrysalis as his debut solo single on 5 October 1992 and included on Arthur's debut solo studio album Suitcase in 1994.
 The song was written by Arthur and Rick Kenton, and produced by Phil Bodger.
 It reached number 80 in the UK Singles Chart.

 Background

 "One Day, One Time" was Neil Arthur's debut solo single and his first release of new pop material since the split of Blancmange, the synth-pop duo he formed with Stephen Luscombe.
 After the duo's split in 1986, Arthur stepped away from the pop music scene and concentrated on writing music for film, TV and radio.
 Speaking of his return to pop music, he told Simon Mayo in 1992, "It's six years, but it seems like two minutes to me."

 "One Day, One Time" failed to enter the top 75 of the UK Singles Chart, stalling at number 80, but it was a radio hit.
 It was chosen as Chris Evans' single of the week on BBC Radio 1 and peaked at number 40 on the Music Week Top 50 Airplay Chart in October 1992.
 In a 2022 interview with Electronic Sound, Arthur stated that the single was not properly distributed to retailers.
 He recalled, "I think the radio interest in the record must have taken the label slightly by surprise.
 They didn't have the stock in the shops to take advantage of it and that was that.
 Your moment's gone and it was back to the film music for me, but I didn't mind."